JesSonne/HumPlant/Readme.md

 ![](Readme_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-The folling code convert or ‘splash’ the vectors on the ecological attributes into a matrix format.
+The following code converts or ‘splashes’ the vectors on the ecological attributes into a matrix format.
 This is just to make them easier to work with.